Nivolumab and Multi-fraction Stereotactic Radiosurgery With or Without Ipilimumab in Treating Patients With Recurrent Grade II-III Meningioma

 - To analyze the immunophenotype changes of peripheral T-cells during the treatment with multi-fraction radiosurgery in combination with nivolumab plus or minus ipilimumab.

-- To bank formalin-fixed, paraffin-embedded (FFPE) tissue, blood (for cell-free DNA analysis), and nucleic acids obtained from patients at the Experimental Therapeutics Clinical Trials Network (ETCTN) Biorepository.
+IV.
+To bank formalin-fixed, paraffin-embedded (FFPE) tissue, blood (for cell-free DNA analysis), and nucleic acids obtained from patients at the National Cancer Institute Early-Phase and Experimental Clinical Trials Biospecimen Bank (EET Biobank).

 OUTLINE: This is a phase I, dose-escalation study of nivolumab followed by a phase II study.
-Participants are randomized to 1 of 2 cohorts.
+Patients are randomized to 1 of 2 cohorts.

-COHORT A: Participants receive nivolumab intravenously (IV) over 60 minutes on day 1.
-Courses repeat every 28 days for up to 1 year in the absence of disease progression or unacceptable toxicity.
-Participants also undergo multi-fraction stereotactic radiosurgery on days 1, 3, and 5.
+COHORT A: Patients receive nivolumab intravenously (IV) over 30 minutes on day 1.
+Cycles repeat every 28 days for up to 1 year in the absence of disease progression or unacceptable toxicity.
+Patients also undergo multi-fraction stereotactic radiosurgery on days 1, 3, and 5.

-After completion of study treatment, participants are followed up for 100 days.
+After completion of study treatment, patients are followed up for 100 days.

 You can join if…